You can view and download all files at Walkthrough - Step 36.

 As we have just enabled the app to run in both modes depending on the devices

-capabilities, we can set both to true
+capabilities, we can set both to true in the application

 descriptor.